geosolutions-it/C106-2017/README.md

 To replace the key with your own encrypted key, copy your key file inside credentials and launch `ansible-vault encrypt credentials/filename`

-## The playbook
+## Run the playbook

 It is the core component of this configuration, it contains all the tasks that are going to be performed and more environment specific options.

-Run it by positioning yourself in the Ansible folder and issuing the following commands
+Change directory into `Ansible` folder, then update the `inventory.ini` file with the actual IP addresses of the target machines.

-To launch the playbook on the loadblancing dedicated machines, use the following command.
+Then launch the playbook for the load balancers:

 ```bash
 ansible-playbook loadBalancer.yml --ask-become-pass
 ```

-Or use the following if you want to work on the geoserver machines.
+And the playbook for the webservers:

 ```bash
 ansible-playbook webServer.yml --ask-become-pass --ask-vault-pass